tdss/dariusztarczynski-neat-blog/src/posts/octalysis-vs-emotion-shift-framework.md

 - use **Emotional Shift** chart to define target emotions you want to trigger
 - apply only those gamification techniques that align with these emotions.

-Results above 50% are considered worth implementing.
-Results below 50% will likely discourage the player.

 Example:
 1. Emotional persona - "Explorer", "Introvert"